Keeper-Security/Commander/README.md

 Check out the [plugins folder](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/plugins) for all of the available plugins.
 Keeper's team adds new plugins on an ongoing basis.
 If you need a particular plugin created, send us an email to commander@keepersecurity.com.

+### Configuration File

+Location of the configuration file while running CLI commands using installed binary.

+#### Windows

+- Running as a standalone application that was launched via desktop shortcut or from Start Menu:
+    - Location: `/Users/{Username}/Documents/.keeper/config.json`

+- Running from the command prompt interface:
+    - Location: `{Currently working directory}` *Note: to find current working directory use command `cd`*

+#### Mac

+- Running as a standalone application that was launched using Application launcher:
+    - Location: `/Users/{Username}/.keeper/config.json`

+- Running executable from the command line interface:
+    - Location: `{Currently working directory}` *Note: to find current working directory use command `pwd`*

 ### Locating the Record UID and other Identifiers

 The Record UID and Shared Folder UID can be found either through the "get", "list", "ls -l" or "search" commands, or through the Web Vault user interface.